appdev-lessons/sinatra-omnicalc-1/content.md

  - If I visit the path **/random/new**, I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.
     - If I submit that form, I should see a random number that falls between the numbers that I entered.

-You can compare your app against the [target](http://omnicalc-1.matchthetarget.com/){:target="_blank"}, including doing "View Source" to look at some of the static HTML.
+You can compare your app against [the target app](http://omnicalc-1.matchthetarget.com/), including doing "View Source" to look at some of the static HTML.

 ### Valid, Accessible Forms